 A DDOS can be performed by an attacker where an attacker is trying to get control of a computer and other internet devices(IoT) and convert them into a bot.
 The attacker then has indirect control across the group of bots, which is called a botnet.

 when every botnet has been established then the attacker is able to send commands to every botnet When the IP address of a victim is targeted by the botnet, each bot will respond by sending requests to the target, potentially causing the targeted server or network to overflow capacity, resulting in a denial of service to normal traffic.
 Because every bot is a genuine Internet device, separating the attack traffic from regular traffic can be tricky.

 - GitHub (February 2018) A popular online code management service used by millions of developers, GitHub is used to high traffic and usage.

 - Bank of America/JP Morgan Chase/US Bancorp/Citigroup/PNC Bank (December 2012)

 - Tor’s Hammer

-The list of tools mentioned in this article is the most popular one for making a DDoS attack.
-These tools can be great resources for performance and security testing.
+The tools that are mentioned in this article is the most useful and popular.
+These tools are good sources for performance and security testing.

 To conclude, HULK will be a good tool for research purposes.
 LOIC and XOIC are easy to use.
 LOIC can be used for testing.
-RUDY and PyLoris are also created especially for testing purposes.
+RUDY and PyLoris are also designed particularly for testing purposes.